cortexproject/cortex/docs/configuration/config-file-reference.md

 # tenant(s) for processing will ignore them instead.
 # CLI flag: -store-gateway.disabled-tenants
 [disabled_tenants: <string> | default = ""]

+hedged_request:
+  # If true, hedged requests are applied to object store calls.
+It can help with
+  # reducing tail latency.
+  # CLI flag: -store-gateway.hedged-request.enabled
+  [enabled: <boolean> | default = false]

+  # Maximum number of hedged requests allowed for each initial request.
+A high
+  # number can reduce latency but increase internal calls.
+  # CLI flag: -store-gateway.hedged-request.max-requests
+  [max_requests: <int> | default = 3]

+  # It is used to calculate a latency threshold to trigger hedged requests.
+For
+  # example, additional requests are triggered when the initial request response
+  # time exceeds the 90th percentile.
+  # CLI flag: -store-gateway.hedged-request.quantile
+  [quantile: <float> | default = 0.9]
 ```

 ### `tracing_config`